 Game time drew near as the shadows of the early evening were long against the impeccably manicured grass and a couple of players tossed the ball around in warm up.
 I did not recognize any of them but it did not matter, they were Dodgers.
 Vendors were walking up and down the aisles selling anything from mini souvenir bats to chocolate ice milk.
 Before we took our seats my grandfather treated me to the greatest and best known of all stadium delights, the Dodger Dog.

 We took our seats, on the left field side and I strained to see if I could recognize the players in the dugout.
 Just then the announcer, John Ramsey, called us to stand for the National Anthem.
 We turned to the flag and saluted our country with our “LA” baseball caps over our hearts.
 I waited with the patience of a seven year old for them to announce it.
 I could not stand still.
 “Hurry up, hurry up”, I was mumbling, then from the speakers I heard, “Now taking the field, your Los Angeles Dodgers!”
 That was the highlight of my night.
-My beloved Dodgers were taking the field to the roar of the crowd and my heroes were there bigger than life with my favorite taking his position at first base, number six, Steve Garvey.
+My beloved Dodgers were taking the field to the roar of the crowd and my heroes were there bigger than life.
+My favorite took his position at first base, number six, Steve Garvey.
 It was perfect!

 All subsequent journeys to “Chavez Ravine”, throughout my life, have carried a part of that first day with them.
-Although my frequency to that place is now separated by years instead of days, I still get that feeling of excitement and anticipation when I drive around the bend and see that cherished part of my childhood, standing tall against the golden California horizon.
+Although my frequency to that place is now separated by years instead of days, I still get that feeling of excitement and anticipation when I drive around the bend and see that cherished part of my childhood, standing tall against the golden California sky.